-A Parent’s Guide to Raising a Teenage Son
+How to Deal with a Teenage Boy: A Parent’s Guide to Raising a Son

 Wondering how to deal with your teenage son?
+This parent’s guide offers practical advice and support for navigating the unique challenges of raising a teenage boy.
 Raising a teenage son can be challenging and much different than raising a teenage daughter.
 Parenting teen boys requires patience and empathy, as well as self-compassion.
 And teenage boy behavior can be particularly hard to navigate.

 Parenting teen boys is especially hard right now, when teens are experiencing more loneliness, depression, and anxiety than ever before.
 Moreover, while teenage girls are more likely to talk about what they’re feeling, teenage boys tend to withdraw when they’re struggling.
 Hence, they don’t get the parental support or professional help they need.